 Sympodial Scattered

-Sympodial-scattered types of bamboo are almost like the running bamboo but rather than spread for distances up to 15-feet, the rhizomes often spread at distances of 0.5 metres to 1 meter apart.
+Sympodial-scattered types of bamboo are almost like running bamboo.
+However, rather than spread for distances up to 15 feet, the rhizomes often spread at distances of 0.5 meters to 1 meter apart.

 Mixpodial Types of Bamboo

-Mixpodial types of bamboo are combination of sympodial-tufted and sympodial scattered bamboo plants.
+Mixpodial types of bamboo are a combination of sympodial-tufted and sympodial scattered bamboo plants.

-The rhizomes grow horizontally underground with new stems/culms emerging in a scattered state rather than on every node as they do on invasive bamboo, which also goes by the name running bamboo and monopodial bamboo.
+The rhizomes grow horizontally underground with new stems/culms emerging in a scattered state rather than on every node like running bamboo.

 The only difference between a monopodial type and a mixpodial type is that on the runners, there’s one bud on every node.